IAI Kfir: Israel

 The Kfir entered service with the IAF in 1975, the first units being assigned to the 101st "First Fighter" Squadron.
 Over the following years, several other squadrons were also equipped with the new aircraft.
 The role of the Kfir as the IAF's primary air superiority asset was short-lived, as the first F-15 Eagle fighters from the United States were delivered to Israel in 1976.

 The Kfir's first recorded combat action took place on November 9, 1977, during an Israeli air strike on a training camp at Tel Azia, in Lebanon.
-The only air victory claimed by a Kfir during its service with the IAF occurred on June 27, 1979 when a Kfir C.2 shot down a Syrian MiG-21.
+The only air victory claimed by a Kfir during its service with the IAF occurred on June 27, 1979, when a Kfir C.2 (piloted by a pilot referred to as "Eshel") shot down a Syrian MiG-21 (sometimes attributed as a shared kill with an F-15).

 By the time of the Israeli invasion of southern Lebanon in 1982 (Operation Peace for Galilee) the IAF was able to use both its F-15s and F-16s for air superiority roles, leaving the Kfirs to carry out unescorted strike missions.
+Though several kills were claimed by the Syrians during the 1982 war, only one can be confirmed as an air to air kill and is attributed to a Syrian MiG-21bis on the 9th of June, 1982.
 Shortly afterwards, all IAF C.2s began to be upgraded to the C.7 version, with enhanced weight performance, making the Kfir more suitable to its new fighter-bomber role.
 During the second half of the 1990s, the Kfirs were withdrawn from active duty in the IAF, after almost twenty years of continuous service.

 Israel Aerospace Industries announced in August 2013 it will offer pre-owned Kfir fighter jets to foreign customers, with a 40-year guarantee.
 Unit price is reported to be $20 million.
 A few Eastern European and Latin American countries have expressed interest, Israel's Globes business daily reported.
 By October 2013, Israel Aerospace Industries was in "very advanced negotiations" with at least two air forces interested in the Kfir Block 60.
 An aircraft can be delivered within one year, with two squadrons to be sold in two to three years.
 The Block 60 is offered with the Elta EL/M-2032 with open architecture avionics to allow a customer to install other systems.
 The sensor provides an all-aspect, look-down/shoot-down performance in air-to-air and air-to-ground missions, with the capability to simultaneously track up to 64 targets.
 The J79 has been overhauled to zero flight hours, and would need replacement after 1,600 hours.